Mazlan has a passion for health and fitness. He enjoys yoga, cycling, home workouts, and healthy food.

-If you need to store for a few days, wrap it in a damp paper towel and keep in the fridge vegetable compartment.
+If you need to store it for a few days, wrap it in a damp paper towel and keep it in the fridge vegetable compartment.
 It can be refrigerated for up to about a week.

 But it is best to consume soonest possible to enjoy its nutritional goodness.

-How To Grow Chinese Spinach
+How to Grow Chinese Spinach

 If you buy Chinese Spinach that came with the roots, then plant them by the cut-and-grow-again method.
 Chop about 2-inches above the root section and place it in a pot or plant it outside in moist, well-drained soil.

-If you have Chinese spinach in your garden then during harvesting, cut back about two-inches above ground level.
+If you have Chinese spinach in your garden then during harvesting, cut back about two inches above ground level.
 This will leave some of the stems and leaves to assist in regrowth.
 Red leaf vegetable amaranth or Chinese Spinach can regrow rapidly and this cut-and-grow again method works well.